Anello-Photonics/docs-A1/docs/sensor_calibrations.rst

 (Optional) External Magnetometer Calibration
 ----------------------------------------------

-In the case that you will be supplying the ANELLO Dual Solution Maritime INS box with data from an external magnetometer, you may conduct an optional external magnetometer calibration procedure to improve the accuracy of the reported heading.
+In the case that you will be supplying the ANELLO Maritime INS with data from an external magnetometer, you may conduct an optional external magnetometer calibration procedure to improve the accuracy of the reported heading.